Melissa founded the Brain Tumour Society (Singapore) or BTSS in 2014 and currently serves as its President.

 SIOW PENG CHAI

 Siow Peng brings to BTSS more than 10 years of experience in financial knowledge, corporate governance and leadership.
-She has served in non-profits in Humanitarian, Arts and Education, and for-profit organizations in professional services and insurance MNCs.
-More recently, she is a Committee member of the Insurance Committee of Institute of Singapore Chartered Accountants and contributes to topics to advance the accounting landscape of Singapore.
+She has served in non-profits in Humanitarian, Arts and Education, and for-profit organizations in professional services.
 Siow Peng is a licensed CA and received her education from NTU Singapore (Accountancy) and University of London (Law).

 Siow Peng is inspired daily by the strength of human spirit and kindness around her.
-She spends her free time learning Thai as a second language, enjoys cycling and plays video games with her two young children.
+She spends her free time learning new things, enjoys cycling and plays video games with her two young children.